haoyuuuuu/CL-Detection2024-Baseline-UNet/README.md

-# CL-Detection2024-Baseline-UNet
-CL-Detection 2023 Challenge Baseline Model
+# CL-Detection2024 MICCAI Challenge Baseline UNet Model
-This repository provides a solution based on heatmap prediction for the CL-Detection 2023 Challenge.
+This repository provides a solution based on UNet heatmap prediction for the CL-Detection 2024 Challenge.
 Additionally, the repository includes a tutorial on packaging the solution as a Docker image, ensuring that participants can upload their algorithm models for validation on the leaderboard.

 NOTE：The solution is built solely on the PyTorch framework without any additional framework dependencies (e.g., MMdetection).
 It contains detailed code comments for easy understanding and usage 🍚🍚🍚.

-[Challenge Leaderboard 🏆] [中文版 README 👀]

-Pipline of This Solution
+## Pipeline of This Solution
 The baseline solution provided in this repository is based on a paper published in the 2016 MICCAI conference: Regressing Heatmaps for Multiple Landmark Localization Using CNNs.
 The overall process of the designed approach is illustrated in the following diagram:

 avatar